 The following criteria are based on the adopted community CERP.
-Applicants are encouraged to review the resources provided in Exhibit D as they prepare their proposals.
+Applicants are encouraged to review the resources provided in Exhibit C as they prepare their proposals.

 - All projects must be located within the Stockton Community boundaries and meet eligibility requirements described in this RFP.
-Applicant may highlight locations that take into account local community air monitors, using the following map: https://community.valleyair.org/selected-communities/stockton/community-airmonitoring. - 2.
+Applicant may highlight locations that take into account local community air monitors, using the following map:https://community.valleyair.org/selected-communities/stockton/communityair-monitoring. - 2.
 Required species selection for the projects - a.
 Non-Invasive - b.
+Non-Poisonous

-Non-Poisonous - c.
+- c.
 Roadway safety conformity (where applicable) - d.
 Maximize GHG reductions - e.
 Low-biogenic volatile organic compound (BVOC) emitting - f.
-Minimize allergenic pollen - 3.
-Vegetation Characteristics The following plant characteristics should be considered when making species selection.
-A full detailed description of vegetation characteristics can be found in Exhibit C. - a.
-Seasonal Effects - b.
-Leaf Surface - c.
-Air Emissions - d.
-Pollution and Stress Resistance - 4.
-Routine maintenance and rehabilitation projects. - 5.
-Payments will be made on a reimbursement basis.
+Minimize allergenic pollen - Payments will be made on a reimbursement basis.
 The Grantee pays for services, products, and supplies, then submits invoices and proof of payment, and is then reimbursed. - a.
 The following costs are eligible for funding: - i.
-Initial Study to support selection and design of the Vegetative Barrier project(s) - ii.
-Supplies and materials - iii.
-Labor and construction of the project such as removal of materials and equipment, installation of vegetative barriers, and other approved items - iv.
-Contracted services related to the project - v.
-Signs and interpretive aids communicating information about the project - vi.
-On-going project maintenance for the continued health of the vegetative barriers - vii.
-Up to 25% of the grant request may be budgeted for non-construction costs, including but not limited to design, permitting, outreach, direct project administration and management

-- viii.
-Up to 10% may be budgeted for contingency costs - ix.
-The grant amount will cover 100% of eligible costs - b.
-The following costs are ineligible to receive funding as part of this CERP strategy: - i.
+Initial study - ii.i.
+Supplies and materials - iii.ii.
+Labor and construction of the project, such as removal of materials and equipment, installation of trees, and other approved items - iv.iii.
+Contracted services related to the project - V.iv.
+Signs and interpretive aids communicating information about the project - vi.v.
+On-going project maintenance for the continued health of the project trees - vii.vi.
+Up to 25% of the grant request may be budgeted for non-construction costs, including but not limited to design, permitting, outreach, and direct project administration and management. - viii.
+Vii.
+Up to 10% may be budgeted for contingency costs - ix.viii.
+The grant amount will cover up to 100% of eligible costs - b.
+The following costs are ineligible to receive funding: - i.
 Overhead (i.e., rent, utilities, office equipment/supplies)